Poisonite/MakeMKV-Auto-Rip/PROJECT-INFO.md

 We support both parallel and sequential processing for multiple disc operations:
 (Thanks to the contributions of @ThreeHats and @Adam8234 for the original parallel processing logic)

+### Mount Detection Configuration

+The application includes configurable mount detection to prevent drives from being skipped:

+- **`mount_detection.wait_timeout`** - Maximum time (in seconds) to wait for drives to mount media
+- **`mount_detection.poll_interval`** - Polling interval (in seconds) to check for newly mounted drives
+- **Default Values**: 10 seconds timeout, 1 second poll interval
+- **Behavior**: When no discs are initially detected, the system will check for optical drives and poll them for the configured duration

+This feature is particularly beneficial on systems where drive mounting can be slower, ensuring all inserted discs are detected before ripping begins.

+### Processing Modes

 **Async Mode (Parallel - Default):**